Lovely-Sim-Racing/lovely-dashboard/README.md

 <br/>

-### 🔌 If you like this dashboard & overlay, please consider subscribing to my Youtube channel [Lovely Sim Racing](http://j76.me/LSR), where I stream as often as I can.
-You'll even see them both in action.
+### 🔌 If you like this dashboard & overlay, please consider subscribing to my Youtube Channel [Lovely Sim Racing](http://j76.me/LSR), where I stream as often as I can.

 ### Please consider [buying me a coffee](http://j76.me/BuyMeCoffee) :coffee: or snagging some [Lovely Merch](http://j76.me/LSRStore)